nebulent/cloud-view-portal/README.md

 # Cloud View Portal
 CVP depends on several services to connect to remote machines.

+## Prerequisites
+- MongoDB server (`sudo apt-get install mongodb-server`)
+- Gem build dependencies (`sudo apt-get install libsqlite3-dev, libopenssl-dev, libqt4-dev, libqtwebkit-dev`)

 ## SSH
 You have to start the project "cloud-ssh-relay", and note at which port it is listening To make CVP aware of this service, you have to pass it's external url as a environment variable: `CVP_SSH_RELAY=http://someurl:8080 rails s`
-The SSH relay project is available at https://bitbucket.org/nebulent/cvp-ssh-relay
+The SSH relay project is available at https://github.com/nebulent/cvp-ssh-relay

 ## VNC
 To connect to VNC and RDP machines, CVP uses guacamole.
 We have implemented a guacamole authentication plugin, which queries available machines from CVP app and lists them in guacamole.